VincentGijsen/Inkscape/README.md

+# Extensions - Fab Lab Sud31-Val d'Ariège edition

+Theses extensions come from oni305 (https://hackaday.io/oni305) and are adapted to the our lab's equipment.

 # Various Inkscape extensions

- - Raster 2 Laser GCode generator
+ - Raster 2 Laser GCode generator - Mr Beam (http://mr-beam.org/) + Fab Lab Sud31-Val d'Ariège (https://www.fablab-sud31.fr/) flavor
- -

-#Descriptions
+# Descriptions
 - Raster 2 Laser GCode generator is an extension to generate Gcode for a laser cutter/engraver (or pen plotter), it can generate various type of outputs from a simple B&W (on/off) to a more detailed Grayscale (pwm)

-#Installing:
+# Installing:

 Simply copy all the files in the folder "Extensions" of Inkscape